clean-route/nextjs-client/README.md

 ## Clean Route: Web Tool for LEAP route prediction.

->> Please use GITBASH for as Terminal for typing your commands.
+>> Please use bash/zsh shells for typing commands.
+Windows users please use GitBash for this purpose.

 ### IMPORTANT
 Before you begin with frontend setup: Make sure you've completed the backend setup and the server is up and running.